How We Learn From Our Community

 For the unitiated, Josephine helps home cooks sell meals to their neighbors, communities, and friends.
 For eaters, Josephine lets you pick up a homemade meal from someone in the neighborhood that probably remembers how spicy you like your stir-fry.

-Naturally, busy parents love Josephine because it lets them feed their families home cooked meals on nights when they’re too busy to cook.
+Busy parents love Josephine because it lets them feed their families home cooked meals on nights when they’re too busy to cook.
 That insight may seem obvious, but we didn’t start out with the assumption that parents would be our core customers.
 Crafting an empathetic, parent-centric brand has been a long, iterative process.

 Here are some lessons we’ve learned along the way.